buildtesters/buildtest/docs/configuring_buildtest/compilers.rst

 Enable Programming Environments
 --------------------------------

-If you have a Cray based system, you would be familiar with Programming Environments (``PrgEnv-*``) modulefiles that will be present on your system.
-We can configure buildtest to enable programming environment support which will detect for Programming Environment and test ``PrgEnv-*`` modules, if they are present buildtest will automatically add the modules into the corresponding compiler instance.
+If you have a Cray based system, you will be using the Cray Programming Environments (``PrgEnv-*``) modulefiles to access the compilers which is the recommended way to use compilers in Cray environment.
+In buildtest, you can enable programming environment support which will detect and test ``PrgEnv-*`` modules.
+If the modules are present, buildtest will automatically add the the ``PrgEnv-*`` modules into compiler instance.

 To demonstrate this let's take a look at the following configuration that is available on Cori.
-To enable programming environment support you need to set ``enable_prgenv`` which is a boolean that determines whether to detect for programming environments.
+To enable programming environment support, we set ``enable_prgenv: true`` which is a boolean that enables support for Programming Environments.
 The property ``prgenv_modules`` is a mapping of compiler groups to the corresponding ``PrgEnv-*`` modulefile.
 For instance **PrgEnv-gnu** is the programming environment modulefile that will load the GNU compiler on Cray systems.

 .. literalinclude:: ../tests/settings/cori.yml
     :emphasize-lines: 6-10

-Now let's run **buildtest config compilers find --detailed** and take note of the generated compilers, you will see that ``PrgEnv-*`` modules for each compiler group that has the programming environment.
-Furthermore, we see the cray wrappers **cc**, **CC**, and **ftn** are used instead of the compiler wrappers.
+Now let's run **buildtest config compilers find --detailed** and take note of the generated compilers, you will see that ``PrgEnv-*`` modules will be found in each compiler instance under the ``module``, ``load`` section.
+Furthermore, you will see the cray wrappers **cc**, **CC**, and **ftn** are used instead of the compiler wrappers when defining a compiler instance that uses a Programming Environment module.

 .. dropdown:: ``buildtest config compilers find --detailed``